RedHatInsights/insights-advisor-frontend/README.md

 ## Insights Components
 This app imports components from [Insights Front-end Components library](https://github.com/RedHatInsights/frontend-components).
 ESI tags are used to import [Insights Chrome](https://github.com/RedHatInsights/insights-chrome) which takes care of the header, sidebar, and footer.

+## Release process change in stage env
+We are using the new release process in stage environment that uses containers for deplyoment.
+Containerized Frontends are the new way to to build, package, and deploy the applicaitons.